salesforce/lwc-rfcs/text/0000-light-dom.md

 > It means that turning a shadow DOM component to a light DOM one, all the occurrences of `this.template.querySelector` have to replaced `this.querySelector`.

-### Security (WIP)
+### Security

-- In some applications, light-dom components may not be allowed... it’s up to the app context
+Shadow DOM (in combination with Locker) encapsulates components and prevents unauthorized access into the shadow tree.
+With Light DOM though, the DOM is open for traversal by other components.

+Since Light DOM is not the default, the component author has to opt-in to it, the burden of security falls on them.
+They need to understand that they are "opening" their component for access from outside when they opt in to Light DOM.

+Light DOM will be behind a feature flag that can be set for the runtime.
+It can be turned on/off by the container.

-  - **what is the behavior when it’s not allowed?**
+- **What is the behavior when it’s not allowed?**
+  - It will fallback to rendering in Shadow DOM
 - Some applications might disable light-dom as a whole
+  - It can be disabled by turning the flag off.
 - Some applications might disable light-dom selectively using a “privileged code” model
+  - Not supported.
+It can be either turned on/off on the whole.

 ### Component Migration